NFL Week 17 odds, lines, spreads, predictions: Betting picks from 10,000 computer simulations

 SportsLine's advanced model has simulated every game 10,000 times and locked in its NFL best bets today

 Making NFL picks always carries a bit more excitement when there's something on the line, and that's the case with the Week 17 NFL schedule.
 No less than half a dozen matchups carry postseason implications for both teams, making them ideal ones to target with Week 17 NFL bets.
-Among those are Texans vs. Chargers (-1.5 at DraftKings Sportsbook) and Ravens vs. Packers (-3) on Saturday, then Jaguars vs. Colts (+5.5), Seahawks vs. Panthers (+7) and Eagles vs. Bills (-1.5) on Sunday afternoon.
+Among those Sunday matchups are Jaguars vs. Colts (+5.5), Seahawks vs. Panthers (+7) and Eagles vs. Bills (-1.5), all in the afternoon slate

-Then on Sunday night, the 49ers are 3-point home favorites over the Bears, per the Week 17 NFL odds.
+Then on Sunday night, the 49ers are 3-point home favorites over the Bears, per the Week 17 NFL odds, as Chicago has already clinched the division, thanks to Green Bay's loss on Saturday.
 If a rest edge matters to you, then you may want to back the Bears with Week 17 NFL predictions as Chicago's coming off a Saturday game, while San Fran is coming off a Monday game.
 All of the updated Week 17 NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best Week 17 NFL picks now.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters Week 17 on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.